dkorunic/pktstat-bpf/README.md

 ## Requirements

-The hard requirement for the eBPF program is Linux kernel **4.10** with BTF enabled; on such older kernels, KProbes will likely be the only supported mode (e.g. RHEL/CentOS 8, Debian 10).
+The minimum requirement for the eBPF program is Linux kernel **4.10** with BTF enabled; on such older kernels, KProbes will likely be the only supported mode (e.g. RHEL/CentOS 8, Debian 10).
 From kernel **5.9** onwards (RHEL/CentOS 9, Debian 11, Ubuntu 20.04), XDP mode is supported.
 TC may work as early as **5.14** (RHEL/CentOS 9) if the distribution has backported TC eBPF patches.
 On all recent distributions (RHEL/CentOS 9, Debian 12, Ubuntu 24.04), all eBPF modes are fully supported.

 Loading eBPF programs typically requires root privileges.
 Additionally, pointer arithmetic in the eBPF code causes the [eBPF verifier](https://docs.kernel.org/bpf/verifier.html) to reject non-root use explicitly.
 The kernel must have BTF enabled, and certain features require more recent kernels, as shown in the table below.